2025 HELOC and Home Equity Loan Requirements

 While most home equity loans have fixed rates, some lenders offer variable rates that could start lower.

-Fixed rates provide consistency, especially useful for real estate purchases or projects with a clear budget because you won’t have to worry about higher interest rates impacting your mortgage payment.
+Fixed rates provide consistency, which can be especially useful for real estate purchases or projects with a clear budget because you won’t have to worry about higher interest rates affecting your mortgage payment.

 The loan term affects your monthly payments; shorter terms generally lead to higher payments but usually reduce the amount you’ll pay in interest.